|

 This page allows you to "draw names" for a gift exchange in a group of 4 to 18 people, taking into account a given set of restrictions (so that, for example, someone does not get the name of his/her spouse).
 Please note: While I have tested this fairly extensively, I cannot guarantee that it works flawlessly on all browsers.
+(In particular: I have not tested cross-browser compatibility since about 2015, and a lot of things have changed since then!)
 Please send me feedback, either to tell me you have found this useful, or to make suggestions.
 Step 1: What is the total number of people in the exchange? |

 For restrictions, a check (or X) means that combination is not allowed. check for symmetric restrictions (that is, if A cannot pick B, then B cannot pick A). check here to supply email addresses (which do not have to be unique) for some or all members of the exchange.
 Step 4 (notification) might be slightly easier if you enter email addresses.
 No email addresses are saved by this Web site, and all email messages will be sent by you, not by bluffton.edu.
-You can save this information, along with the current set of matches, in one of two ways:
+You can save this information (along with the current set of matches) in one of two ways:

 when restrictions are complete (or to generate a new set of matches). |